 Air Source Heat Pumps

 Air source heat pumps take warmth from the outside air.
-That warmth gets absorbed at low temperature into a fluid that is passed through a compressor that increases its temperature.
+This warmth gets absorbed at low temperature into a fluid and passed through a compressor to increase its temperature.

 The energy of the hot liquid is then used in one of two ways, depending on the type of air-source heat pump system: